rajinder-yadav/dm-css/README.md

 Font heights follow a Golden Ratio scale from 1 to 7.

+A font scale of 1 has a font height equal to the root element.

 ### Height scaling up

-A font scale of 1 has a font height of the root element.

-Higher scale values get progressively bigger, this is reverse of HTML heading values.
+Higher scale values result progressively larger fonts, this is reverse of HTML heading values.

-<small>(*) The image below is not to scale due to have markup works, it is used for illustration.</small>
+<small>(*) The image below is not to scale due to how markup works, it is used for illustration.</small>

 ![font heights](images/font-heights.png)